 Cash and cash equivalents are included in the Statement of Financial Position at cost.
-Cash and cash equivalents includes cash in hand, deposits held at call with banks and other short-term, highly liquid investments with original maturities of three months or less, less bank overdrafts where there is a legal right of offset.
+Cash and cash equivalents includes cash in hand, deposits held at call with banks and other short-term, highly liquid investments with original maturities of three months or less, less bank overdrafts where there is a legal right of offset and an intention to settle.
 Bank overdrafts are shown within borrowings in current liabilities on the Statement of Financial Position.